illusiaDecafish/bootselBoot/README.md

 $ sudo ./bootselBoot b
 ```

-Then you can see the LED on the board turning off and find a device file of the flash storage.
+ The argument 'b' means BOOTSEL boot and 'f' for standard flash boot.You can see the LED on the board turning off and find a device file of the flash storage.

 ```
 $  ls /dev/sd*
 ```

-You can mount and copy other uf2 file onto the flash storage and don't need the procedure 'unplug USB/pressing BOOTSEL/plug USB again'.
+Then you can mount and copy other .uf2 file onto the flash storage and don't need the procedure 'unplug USB/pressing BOOTSEL/plug USB again'.

 It is handy and useful.

-# Other platforms
+## On other unix platforms

-Almost same procedures on other platforms such as debian, ubuntu or macOS.
+Almost same procedures can work on other unix platforms such as debian, ubuntu or macOS.
 There are some notes:

-- device file name of flash storage and USB CDC port of Pi Pico may be diffrent.
+- device file name of flash storage and USB CDC port of Pi Pico may be different.

-- A path of libusb-1.0 library and its include file may also be different.
+- A path to libusb-1.0 library and its include file may also be different.

-For example, on macOS,
+For example, on macOS 11.3.1,

 - device file of CDC port may be /dev/tty.usbmodem0000000000001